mizuno-group/template-nn/README.md

         │
         ├── core.py             <- Interactive runner of this module.
         │
-        ├── cli_YYMMDD_01.py    <- CLI runner of this module
+        ├── cli_YYMMDD_01.py    <- CLI runner of this module.
         │
-        └── src                 <- Main src for this module
+        └── src                 <- Main src for this module.

 ------------